SEMICeu/documentation/toolchain.md

 The source code of the static website, i.e. the publication environment, is stored on GitHub in the _publication repository_.
 The result of the generation process, i.e. the static website, is stored in the _generated repository_.
 A _publication_ repository is thus always paired with a _generated_ repository.
-The generated repository is kept in sync with the publication repository via a CI/CD execution flow.
+The generated repository is kept in sync with the publication repository via a [Continous Integration/Continuous Development](https://en.wikipedia.org/wiki/CI/CD) (CI/CD) execution flow.
+Within software engineering CI/CD is the name for any automated process supporting the software building and deployment activities.
 Each change (commit) to the publication repository will after a successful CI/CD execution lead to a change in the generated repository.

 Using the branching functionality of Github repositories, system staging, i.e. publishing on development, testing and production publication environments, is supported.